Palestinian fedayeen: Jordan

-The Battle of Karameh raised the profile of the fedayeen, as they were regarded the "daring heroes of the Arab world".
+The Battle of Karameh raised the profile of the fedayeen.
 Despite the higher Arab death toll, Fatah considered the battle a victory because of the Israeli army's rapid withdrawal.
 Such developments prompted Rashid Khalidi to dub the Battle of Karameh the "foundation myth" of the Palestinian commando movement, whereby "failure against overwhelming odds [was] brilliantly narrated as [an] heroic triumph."

 Financial donations and recruitment increased as many young Arabs, including thousands of non-Palestinians, joined the ranks of the organization.
-The ruling Hashemite authorities in Jordan grew increasingly alarmed by the PLO's activities, as they established a "state within a state", providing military training and social welfare services to the Palestinian population, bypassing the Jordanian authorities.
-Palestinian criticism of the poor performance of the Arab Legion (the King's army) was an insult to both the King and the regime.
-Further, many Palestinian fedayeen groups of the radical left, such as the PFLP, "called for the overthrow of the Arab monarchies, including the Hashemite regime in Jordan, arguing that this was an essential first step toward the liberation of Palestine."
+The ruling Hashemite authorities in Jordan grew increasingly alarmed by the PLO's activities as the latter established a "state within a state", providing military education and training and social welfare services to the Palestinian population, bypassing the Jordanian authorities.
+Palestinian criticism of the poor performance of the Arab Legion, the Jordanian king's army, was an insult to both the king and the regime.
+Further, many Palestinian fedayeen groups associated with the radical left, such as the PFLP, "called for the overthrow of the Arab monarchies, including the Hashemite regime in Jordan, arguing that this was an essential first step toward the liberation of Palestine," argues Hinchcliffe.

-In the first week of September 1970, PFLP forces hijacked three airplanes (British, Swiss and German) at Dawson's field in Jordan.
+In the first week of September 1970, PFLP forces hijacked three airplanes (British, Swiss, and German) at Dawson's Field in Jordan.
 To secure the release of the passengers, the demand to free PFLP militants held in European jails was met.
-After everyone had disembarked, the fedayeen destroyed the airplanes on the tarmac.
+After civilians had disembarked, the fedayeen destroyed the airplanes on the tarmac.

 Black September in Jordan

-On 16 September 1970, King Hussein ordered his troops to strike and eliminate the fedayeen network in Jordan.
-Syrian troops intervened to support the fedayeen, but were turned back by Jordanian armour and Israeli army overflights.
-Thousands of Palestinians were killed in the initial battle — which came to be known as Black September — and thousands more in the security crackdown that followed.
+On 16 September 1970, Hussein of Jordan ordered his troops to strike and eliminate the fedayeen network in Jordan.
+Syrian troops intervened to support the fedayeen but were turned back by Jordanian armor and Israeli army overflights.
+Thousands of Palestinians were killed in the initial battle—which came to be known as Black September—and thousands more in the security crackdown that followed.
 By the summer of 1971, the Palestinian fedayeen network in Jordan had been effectively dismantled, with most of the fighters setting up base in southern Lebanon instead.